Kaninkolo/verkkoon-tunkeutuminen-ja-tiedustelu/H2-logs.md

 ![h2/nmap-useragent.png](h2/nmap-useragent.png)

-I could change it to be something less inconspicuous but for making it easier to see the changes I'll use "Godzilla 9000" for now.
+I could change it to be something inconspicuous but for making it easier to see the changes I'll use "Godzilla 9000" for now.

 ### How did the logs change after changing the User-Agent